What Is Divorce Good For?

 Because the division of property is never predictable, if you have a strong need for some item of property, it may be best to have your attorney negotiate and settle the property distribution ahead of time with your spouse's attorney.
 For example, you may decide that, although you would really like to stay in the family home, you really need to keep your business.
 Therefore, you might forgo the home in favor of the business.
 In this manner, you can attempt to strike a mutually satisfying agreement for dividing property with your spouse.

 Support Obligations.
-Divorce is also good for determining a couple's support obligations.
+Divorce is also good or determining a couple's support obligations.
 This can come in the form of child support and spousal support (also called "alimony").
 Child support payments are now largely set by state law, but deviation from those standards are not uncommon.
 Also, child support orders may depend on the custody arrangements ordered.
 In general, spousal support largely depends on the facts of each divorce and the divorcing couple's financial circumstances.
 Therefore, here again, any attempt at predicting a court's ultimate support decision is often difficult.

 Child Custody and Visitation.
 Aside from the distribution of wealth, the other main function divorce is good for is to set child custody and visitation schedules.
 This too is anything but predictable.
-While courts often try to make their decision based on a set of factors said to promote the "best interest" of the child, these decisions can vary from case to case and court to court.
+While courts often try to make their decision based on a set of factors said to promote the "best interests" of the child, these decisions can vary from case to case and court to court.
 After all, in making custody decisions judges are naturally influenced by their own beliefs, opinions and values.
 Further, judges usually see and hear only the worst of people during heated custody proceedings.
 So, based on their limited "view" into the parents' lives, a divorce court may not always make the "best" possible decision when it comes to custody.
 Here again, negotiation and settlement are important options to keep in mind.
 Everybody involved in the divorce, especially the children, will benefit from a cooperative child custody arrangement.

 What Divorce Cannot Do